open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 ## Use cases with multiple CDOC2 Capsule Servers holding shares of capsules

-These use cases are useful, when Sender knows that Recipient can use eID means that support authentication.
+These use cases are useful, when Sender knows that Recipient can use some eID means for authenticating themselves, but cannot use eID means that support encryption/decryption.
 These allow Sender to divide the key material into shares according to a [secret-sharing scheme](<https://en.wikipedia.org/wiki/Secret_sharing>) and distribute those among multiple independent CCS-s.
 Recipient would need to authenticate to CCS servers and download all the shares in order to reconstruct the KEK from those.

-### UC.KTS.05 Forward Capsule Shares
+### UC.KTS.06 Forward Capsule Shares

 **Context of Use**
 : CDOC2 Client Application forwards shares of all Server Capsules to CDOC2 Capsule Servers (CCS).
 This use case assumes the n-of-n encryption scheme where the number of shares per capsule is equal to the number of receiving CCS servers.
 All shares have to be combined in order to construct a capsule that contains a content encryption key (CEK) encrypted for a particular Recipient.
 Server Capsule shares are saved with an expiration time and a unique transaction code is created and returned to the CDOC2 Client Application from each CCS.